Nagpur, India

 Joint operations commander and DG, CRPF, Vijay Raman says the idea is to search, hit and come back, to keep the Maoists on the move.
 “Our men are going deeper into the forests, two to three days on the trot,” said Sanjay Sharma, DSP (Operations), Dantewada.
 This wasn’t the case earlier.

-“Weapons are not the only problem,” a CRPF deputy commandant in Dantewada said.
+But Abujh Marh (unknown forest) in central Bastar, with more than 200 villages and hamlets, where the Maoists can melt away and lie in wait, has proved difficult to penetrate.
+The odds faced by a reserve police force, unfamiliar with local conditions and untrained for jungle warfare, are enormous.“Weapons are not the only problem,” a CRPF deputy commandant in Dantewada said.
 “We face shortages of medicines and rations in our base camps; we are yet to figure out how to treat our men who fall sick in the camps from malaria or diarrhea; we get no doctors here.”

 Chintalnar camp, like many other base camps tucked inside the forests in the densely forested Bastar region, faces water scarcity and food shortages.
 And in the scorching summer, scarcity of food and water means half the battle is lost.